 By similar logic, the ideo naturally generates all compatible content within its field.
 This overall ideo field comprises the CIF.
 In addition to extra-physical content, the CIF must incorporate all possible consistent mathematical objects and relationships, or it would implicitly deny their consistent status.
 Such content may be identified with the physical (pan)universe.
 This view of physical reality is a cousin to Pythagoreanism and Platonism, in that it supposes the independent existence of mathematical entities.
 Yet unlike Platonism, these entities do not exist in a mysterious hidden realm, but are manifest through nature.
-The ideobasic view is also similar to the mathematical universe hypothesis recently proposed by the cosmologist Max Tegmart, in which the physical universe consists of a set of (consistent) mathematical structures.
+The ideobasic view is also similar to the mathematical universe hypothesis recently proposed by the cosmologist Max Tegmart, in which the physical universe consists of a set of (consistent) mathematical structures.13

 Fleegello thus proposed an argument for the a priori existence of the CIF, based on an analysis of a consistent judgment of truth, in place of Berkeley's causal proof for the existence of God.
-Fleegello's proof is also distinct from common ontological arguments for God's existence, such as that proposed in 1078 by Saint Anselm.
-It can be extended to require the a priori existence of endogenous fields associated with any self-supporting rightness logic.
+Fleegello's proof is also distinct from common ontological arguments for God's existence, such as that proposed in 1078 by Saint Anselm.14 It can be extended to require the a priori existence of endogenous fields associated with any self-supporting rightness logic.

 In contrast, an exogenous ideo field is ostensibly created, unified and perpetuated by the dynamic physical patterns of a foundational endogenous field (in particular, the CIF).
+To Fleegello, exogenous emotions are the conscious manifestation of the physical mental coding that makes different states or behaviors more or less desirable in a given situation.
+As the conscious expression of a creature's feelings and attitudes, emotions reflect underlying rightness logic(s).
+Conscious will and desire are similarly mirrors of associated rightness patterns.

-To Fleegello, exogenous emotions are the conscious manifestation of the physical mental Fleegello felt that exogenous rightness logics are not limited to rational assertions of goodness (e.g., "it is right to be consistent"), but include non-rational desires and the most basic, primitive instincts (e.g., "it is right to seek sex").
-This position resembles that of ethical emotivism, which holds that the statements "this is good" or "this is right" are equivalent to (or follow from) "I desire this."
+Fleegello felt that exogenous rightness logics are not limited to rational assertions of goodness (e.g., "it is right to be consistent"), but include non-rational desires and the most basic, primitive instincts (e.g., "it is right to seek sex").
+This position resembles that of ethical emotivism,15 which holds that the statements "this is good" or "this is right" are equivalent to (or follow from) "I desire this."
 But emotivists typically view all such statements as equally valid, and mere expressions of emotional attitudes, devoid of any truth value.
 Instead, Fleegello argued that in attempting to reason in a consistent manner, a person implicitly embraces the consistency general rightness logic, and to assert that statements upholding other rightness patterns (whether general or restricted) are equally valid (as opposed to merely possible) is a contradiction.
 Thus, statements of a person's desires and attitudes toward rightness may still be good or bad, right or wrong, from the perspective of consistency logic.